hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/teams.html.md

 Every organization has a team named `owners`, whose members have special permissions.
 In TFE's documentation and UI, members of the owners team are sometimes called organization owners.

 An organization's creator is the first member of its owners team; other members can be added or removed in the same way as other teams.
-Unlike other teams, the owners team can't be deleted and can't be empty; if there is only one member, you must add another before removing them.
+Unlike other teams, the owners team can't be deleted and can't be empty; if there is only one member, you must add another before removing the current member.

-Members of the owners team have [admin permissions](./permissions.html#admin) on every workspace in the organization.
+Members of the owners team have full access to every workspace in the organization.
 Additionally, the following tasks can only be performed by organization owners:

 - Creating new workspaces
 - Managing Sentinel policies
 - Overriding `soft mandatory` Sentinel policies
 - Creating and deleting teams
 - Managing team membership
-- Viewing the full list of teams, including teams the user does not belong to
+- Viewing the full list of teams
 - Managing [organization settings][]

 ## Managing Teams